LorenzoBinosi/CTF/2019/FacebookCTF/pwn/asciishop/README.md

 ![ChangePixel](images/change.png)

-Here i spent a lot of time to figure out a way to get an out of bounds write and i got it with an ascii image with cols, rows and offset equal to 0x80000000.
-Then, to bypass the third check i used a 0.
+Here I spent a lot of time figuring out a way to get an out-of-bounds write and I got it with an ascii image with cols, rows and offset equal to 0x80000000.
+Then, to bypass the third check I used a 0.

 ```
 0 = 0 * 0x80000000